Neurofeedback and Brain Functioning

 The brain is a self-regulating organ with the capacity to reorganise, repair or renew the neural pathways and connections.
 This self-regulating ability of the brain is well accepted by the medical and neurological professions and is known as neuroplasticity.
 A mass of neural pathways inter-connect by electrical impulses and serve to communicate information from and to all parts of the body through the central, peripheral and enteric nervous systems.

 The NeurOptimal® neurofeedback system merely observes the brain’s electrical activity, feeding back to the brain when it detects less than optimal functioning.
-What the brain chooses to do – or potentially to ignore – that feedback information is without influence by the trainer or training process.
+What the brain may, or may not, choose to do with that feedback information is without influence by the trainer or training process.

 Neurofeedback was first developed in the early 1970’s as a tool to assist patients with epilepsy.
 It was so successful that its use was extended to patients with a wide range of clinical conditions, including ADHD, depression, anxiety, traumatic brain injury and many more.
 After years of further research, the NeurOptimal® form of neurofeedback was subsequently developed in the 1990’s by the Zengar Institute in Canada with the intent of working with the brain’s natural healing capacity.
 This process is 100% natural, non-diagnostic and non-invasive given that the practitioner does not influence the process, nor send any form of electrical current into the brain.
 There are over 2,000 NeurOptimal(r) systems in place worldwide and approximately 60 within Australia.